-Reading lists and other material relating to these lectures can be found WebLearn. https://weblearn.ox.ac.uk/portal/hierarchy/socsci/socanth/humsci/fhs/genetics_and/ Click on Resources in the left hand panel.
+Other material relating to these lectures can be found on WebLearn. https://weblearn.ox.ac.uk/portal/site/:socsci:socanth:humsci:fhs:genetics_and/tool/resources lecture course, i.e.: three for population genetics, two for human evolution and three for molecular and medical genetics.